SDL-Hercules-390/hyperion/readme/README.AIX.md

 #endif // defined( HAVE_STRUCT_MTGET_MT_GSTAT )
 ```

-- Test networking (did you do this yet Alexey?)
+- Test networking (did you do this yet Alexey?).